Euro recovers as inflation eases pressure on ECB

-LONDON The euro recovered and euro zone government bonds retreated on Wednesday as inflation stayed just about strong enough for the European Central Bank to put off taking any action when it meets next week.
+LONDON The euro recovered and the currency bloc's government bonds retreated on Wednesday after euro zone inflation stayed just about strong enough to suggest the European Central Bank will take no action when it meets next week.

-With investors also awaiting the outcome of a U.S. Federal Reserve meeting later and eyeing developments in Ukraine, cautious markets kept moves elsewhere to a minimum.

-Futures prices pointed to a flat start to early Wall Street trading after a strong performance over the last two weeks.
-U.S. government bonds and gold lost ground as traders counted down the final few hours until the Fed meeting, when it is widely expected to keep scaling back its stimulus programme.

-In Europe, the ECB has been talking for months about the possibility of further support measures if low inflation becomes entrenched and fighting it is made harder by a strong currency and "unwarranted" rises in borrowing costs.

-Figures on Wednesday shown euro zone inflation nudged up to 0.7 percent in April.
-Though it remained well below the ECB's target rate of just below 2 percent, the figure came as a relief after a weak reading out of Germany on Tuesday.
+Euro zone inflation nudged up to 0.7 percent in April preliminary figures showed, and though it remained well below the ECB's target rate of just below 2 percent the figure is likely to come as a relief to the bank after a weak reading out of Germany on Tuesday.

-It saw the euro jump, and by the time U.S. trading gathered pace it had climbed 0.3 percent to $1.3852, within shouting distance of this year's highs above $1.39.
+With investors also awaiting the outcome of a U.S. Federal Reserve meeting and further developments in Ukraine, a cautious market mood kept the euro under pressure in the run-up to the data.

+Its release lifted the shared currency to a session high of $1.3824 as market chatter of a rate cut or alternative easing measures faded.

 ECB head Mario Draghi said last week that if the inflation outlook were to deteriorate, the ECB could respond with a "broad-based asset purchase programme", probably quantitative easing - effectively printing money to buy assets.